mz347247/eva/README.md

 - "mixed" : compare the improvement in both number of opportunities and return with a comprehensive method mimicking the production logic

 ### **target_return** : ***str***
 The column name for the target return to be used.
 The available actual returns on DFS are actualRet90s, actualRet150s, actualRet300s, actualRet600s.
-For other actual returns, pass a target_return with different horizon and set compute_ret to True.
+For other actual returns, pass a `target_return` with different horizon and set `compute_ret` to True.

 ### **target_cut** : ***str***
-The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is a specified integer.
-Only "top{x}p" is supported when eval_focus is set to "mixed"
+The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer.
+Only "top{x}p" is supported when `eval_focus` is set to "mixed"

 ### **compute_ret** : ***bool***
 Whether to compute the return using the md data or read from the available actual returns on DFS